JetBrains/Qodana/topics/clone-finder-teamcity-plugin.md

 ![Build Tab](tab.png)

-Check [Qodana UI section](ui-overview.md) to see all avalibale in UI features.
+Check [Qodana UI section](ui-overview.md) to see all available in UI features.

 ## License